ojilles/jilles.net/colophon.md

 form of a link back to this site and do not modify the work.
 I would also appreciate it if you let me know how and where you're using my work.

-Anything else is strictly copyrighted by, unless it is copyrighted by a third party:
+Anything else is strictly copyrighted by me, unless it is copyrighted by a third party:

 * Google Analytics tags
 * Disqus integration
-* Etc
+* Similar things like the above

+So if you decide to make a derrivative work based on my stuff, do not reuse these.